milesroberts-123/LaTeX-tutorial/README.md

 ```

 ## Math!!!
 Woohoo!!!

+Where LaTeX really excells is in typesetting equations!
+What is a pain in Microsoft Word can be done with ease in LaTeX.

 To start typesetting math, you first need to define a math environment.
 This is slightly different from how we've defined environments so far.
 If you want your math to be written in line with a body of text, then you use `$$`.
 If you want your equation to be on it's own line and centered, then you use `\[ \]`.